queeb3/Manifesto/README.md

     - how = function calls that process input to new data or mut data predictibly
     - error = return empty or no data change and move to next proc call

-# ACTIONS:
+# ACTIONS
     The course of flow on how an app or process should execute such that it causes minimal waste for the hardware.

     - input
     - store data